Semantic Region Aware Autonomous Exploration for Multi-Type Map Construction in Unknown Indoor Environments: Method

-Frontier points locate near to $\bm{S}_{\textit{unkn}}$, thus they are important signals to guide the robot to explore $\bm{S}_{\textit{unkn}}$.
+Frontier points $\bm{P}_\textit{i}$ locate on the frontier (i.e., the boundary between $\bm{S}_{\textit{unkn}}$ and $\bm{S}_{\textit{know}}$), thus they are important signals to guide the robot to explore $\bm{S}_{\textit{unkn}}$.
 Since frontier point generation in RRT-based exploration relies on random sampling, the robot's exploration behavior easily result in excessively-repeated explorations for the same region.
-To address this issue, we propose a semantic-aware frontier point generation mechanism and semantic-aware frontier evaluation function.
+To address this issue, we propose a semantic region aware frontier point generation mechanism and semantic region aware frontier point evaluation function.